 How can we help?

 The Center for People with Disabilities (CPWD) started in Boulder County in 1977.
 We are one of over 400 Independent Living Centers across the Nation.
 CPWD now provides Independent Living Services in five counties, providing core services in Independent Living Skills, Advocacy, Information and Referral, Peer Support and Nursing Home and Youth Transitions.
 Our staff is available to assist you in developing a plan for achieving…

 We've got some amazing things happening in our Beyond Vision Program.
 Right now, people with visual impairment and blindness are getting white cane and other Orientation and Mobility (O & M) training so they can stay independent and live full lives in our...

 Prior to the last month, opportunities to work out with a trainer, take walks with a companion and interact socially with people other than his relatives were too infrequent for Korean War veteran and Lafayette resident Stuart Rubine.
 But since he enrolled in a new program with the Colorado-based Center for People with Disabilities offered in partnership with the U.S. Department of Veteran’s…

 The Center for People with Disabilities works so that people with disabilities in the Boulder area may live independently.
 We believe that there is nothing more disabling than pity.
-People with disabilities are a powerful and significant part of our community, yet; as a group our social roles have been marginalized by bigotry, discrimination, poverty, isolation, dependency and pity.
-Americans with disabilities have not had access to transportation, housing, employment and other public resources as most citizens.
+People with disabilities are a powerful and significant part of our community, yet, overall, our social roles have been marginalized by bigotry, discrimination, poverty, isolation, dependency and pity.
+Americans with disabilities have not had the same access to transportation, housing, employment and other public resources as most citizens.
 Our longterm vision is one of integration and equality.

 HAVE A QUESTION?